pyconau/2018.pycon-au.org/cfp.md

 **tl;dr: Until the CFP closes, you can edit your submissions in PaperCall.
 You will be able to remove identifying information from your proposal until this time.**

-If your talk contains identifying information, it is likely you may have been contacted by a PyCon organiser already and asked to remove this from your proposal.
+If your talk contains identifying information, it is likely you may have been contacted by a PyCon AU organiser already and asked to remove this from your proposal.
 If you have not, it is always worth a double check.

 You are also welcome to make tweaks and changes to your proposal up until the CFP is closed.
 This gives you a chance to polish submissions based on feedback, and to remove identifying information if you notice it there.